chinapedia/wikipedia.abstract.en/Page/Amino_acid.md

 Zwitterions

-Amino_acid_zwitterions.svg The α-carboxylic acid group of amino acids is a weak acid, meaning that it releases a hydron (such as a proton) at moderate pH values.
+The α-carboxylic acid group of amino acids is a weak acid, meaning that it releases a hydron (such as a proton) at moderate pH values.
 In other words, carboxylic acid groups (−CO₂H) can be deprotonated to become negatively charged carboxylates (−CO₂^(−) ).
 The negatively charged carboxylate ion predominates at pH values greater than the pKa of the carboxylic acid group (typically around 2.2 for the 20 common amino acids; see the table of amino acid structures above).
 In a complementary fashion, the α-amine of amino acids is a weak base, meaning that it accepts a proton at moderate pH values.
 In other words, α-amino groups (NH₂−) can be protonated to become positively charged α-ammonium groups (⁺H₃N−).
 The positively charged α-ammonium group predominates at pH values less than the pKa of the α-ammonium group (mean for the 20 common α-amino acids is about 9.4).

 Because all amino acids contain amine and carboxylic acid functional groups, they share amphiprotic properties.[51]
 Below pH 2.2, the predominant form will have a neutral carboxylic acid group and a positive α-ammonium ion (net charge +1), and above pH 9.4, a negative carboxylate and neutral α-amino group (net charge −1).
 At a pH between 2.2 and 9.4, an amino acid typically contains both a negative carboxylate and a positive α-ammonium group, as shown in structure (2) on the right and exhibits a net zero charge.
 This molecular state is known as a zwitterion, from the German __ meaning "hermaphrodite" or "hybrid".[52]
 The fully neutral form (structure (1) on the left) is a very minor species in aqueous solution throughout the pH range (less than 1 part in 10⁷).
 Altogether, amino acids exist as zwitterions in the solid phase and crystallize with salt-like properties unlike typical organic acids or amines.

 Isoelectric point

-Amino_Acid_Titration_Curves_By_Side_Chain.pngs of twenty proteinogenic amino acids grouped by side chain category]]
+s of twenty proteinogenic amino acids grouped by side chain category]]

 The variation in titration curves when the amino acids can be grouped by category.
 With the exception of tyrosine, using titration to distinguish among hydrophobic amino acids is problematic.